Dr. Emily (Yueng-hsiang) Huang’s Safety Climate Lab

 W. Kent Anger, Ph.D.

-W. Kent Anger, Ph.D. – Professor, Director for Applied Research, Mentor
+W. Kent Anger, Ph.D. – Professor Emirate, Mentor

-Dr. Anger is the Associate Director for Applied Sciences and Professor at the Oregon Institute of Occupational Health Sciences and Professor at the OHSU-PSU School of Public Health.
-He is an Institute Mentor for the Safety Climate Lab.
+Dr. Anger is a Professor Emeritus at the Oregon Institute of Occupational Health Sciences, after spending 33 years as a faculty member and Associate Director at the Institute.
+He continues to volunteer as an Institute Mentor for the Safety Climate Lab.
 He is an experimental psychologist who has focused on broad areas of prevention research and practice.
 Over Dr. Anger’s extensive career he has (a) developed behaviorally-based computer training technology to teach the broadest range of populations (with very limited to extensive education) in the workplace; and, (b) applied the training technologies to prevent health and safety hazards, teach job skills, improve work-family balance, reduce the impact of domestic violence in the workplace and increase supervisor effectiveness and well-being of employees in construction and agriculture, in the context of intervention effectiveness.
-Over the past decade, Dr. Anger has expanded his research to Total Worker Health (TWH) and served as the Director of the Oregon Healthy Workforce Center 2011-2020. https://www.ohsu.edu/people/w-kent-anger-phd
+Over the past decade, Dr. Anger has expanded his research to Total Worker Health (TWH) and served as the founding Director of the NIOSH-funded Oregon Healthy Workforce Center 2011-2020, a Total Worker Health center.

 Primary Research Collaborators